CraigChat/craig.chat/docs/docs/README.md

 You can record up to 6 hours and your recordings will expire in 7 days.
 You can get perks and higher limits by becoming a [patron](/patreon/).
 Make sure your Discord account is linked to your Patreon account or you can visit the [dashboard](/dashboard/) to link it there.

 ### Auto-recording
+Auto-recording is a feature that allows Craig to automatically start a recording when you join a voice channel.
 Auto-recording can be set up by $4 patrons with `/autorecord on`.
 You can set the minimum amount of users to auto-record, the users that can trigger the auto-recording, and the channel to post recording panels in.
 Keep in mind that if the channel falls below the auto-recording requirement, that the recording will end.
 Auto-recording settings are shown per bot and can be viewed with `/autorecord view`.

 <CraigAutorecordMessage view="true" />